 After adding the user to the database, provide the web address for Act!
 (Web).
 This address consists of the virtual directory name appended to the web site URL.
-When accessing Act!
-Mobile, Act! automatically adds /m to the web address.

 Access from Inside a Common Network

 If the web server and users are on a common network, users can access the software using the network computer name of the web server.
 In the two examples below, that name is "salesweb" and "teamwebserver."
 Examples are: